 Care for Stainless Steel Knives

 Stainless steel kitchen knives are made of steel with more than 15% chromium.
 They are not easy to rust and break, so it is simple to maintain.
+However, if your stainelss steel knife have rust spots, get the tips on removing rust from stainless steel knife.

 Due to the low percentage of carbon inside, they are not so sharp as carbon knives.
 And the time to hold an edge is short.
 Therefore, they need to sharpen the knife frequently.